notjackl3/table-tiles/README.md

 - Try adjusting camera angle

 ### Taps not registering
-- Re-calibrate the table area
+- Re-calibrate the play area
 - Ensure you're tapping within the calibrated zone
 - Try tapping more deliberately (faster downward motion)
-- Check that table surface is flat and stable
+- Check that your surface is flat and stable

 ### Audio not playing
 - Click anywhere on the page to initialize audio context